diracdeltas/signal-muon/README.md

 ## Running in development mode

-You must have node 7.x and npm installed.
+You must have node 7.x and npm or Yarn installed.

+With npm:

 ```
 git clone --recursive https://github.com/diracdeltas/signal-muon.git